 Q.Can't I just treat the knotweed myself?

 A.Treating Japanese knotweed is not rocket science.
-Provided there is proper understanding of the plant’s biology, as well as knowledge of how to choose and apply the correct herbicide effectively, then the knotweed does not have to be treated by a professional.
-However, be advised that mortgage lenders do not recognise home treatment plans.
-They require fully documented programmes and appropriate warranties.
-If this cannot be supplied, mortgage lenders may refuse a mortgage until a suitable specialist has become involved.
-Therefore, if you are planning to sell or re–mortgage your property in the foreseeable future it may be best to contract a professional to provide treatment services right from the off.
+Provided there is proper understanding of the plant’s biology, as well as knowledge of how to choose and apply the correct herbicide effectively, the knotweed does not have to be treated by a professional.
+However, be advised, firstly, that even some so-called professionals can get this wrong and, secondly, that mortgage lenders do not recognise home treatment plans.
+They require fully documented programmes and appropriate guarantees.
+If these cannot be supplied, mortgage lenders may refuse a mortgage until a suitable specialist has become involved.
+Therefore, if you are planning to sell or re–mortgage your property in the foreseeable future, it may be best to contract a professional to provide treatment services right from the start.

 Q.I have Japanese knotweed growing under a tree.
 Will your herbicides kill the tree?

 A.The correct selection and application of herbicides to the Japanese knotweed will not normally kill or affect your tree.
 Be cautious!
 Some herbicides are capable of affecting trees, but our expertise will ensure risks are minimal.
 Our operatives are trained to avoid damaging any required plant and/or habitat.

 Q.What if I have knotweed growing next door?